For more information or assistance with these services, please email staff at email@example.com or call 519-245-8237 and leave a message.

 For those who are unable to read printed books because of vision or other impairments, we offer audiobooks on CD by mail.
-Patrons receive two or more talking books by mail, postage and return postage paid.
+Items Patrons receive two or more talking books by mail, postage and return postage paid.
 They are selected on the patron’s interests.

 Long Term Care Collections